KnpLabs/php-github-api/README.markdown

 Creates a new issue in the repo "php-github-api" of the user "ornicar".
 The issue is assigned to the authenticated user.
 Requires authentication.
-Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of information about the issue.

 ### Close an issue

     $github->getIssueApi()->close('ornicar', 'php-github-api', 4);

 Closes the fourth issue of the repo "php-github-api" of the user "ornicar".
 Requires authentication.
-Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of information about the issue.

 ### Reopen an issue

     $github->getIssueApi()->reOpen('ornicar', 'php-github-api', 4);

 Reopens the fourth issue of the repo "php-github-api" of the user "ornicar".
 Requires authentication.
-Returns an array of information about the issue as described in [http://develop.github.com/p/issues.html](http://develop.github.com/p/issues.html)
+Returns an array of information about the issue.

 ### Update an issue